bmwcarit/MoCOCrW/doc/examples/example_mac.md

 ## HMAC Verification

-The following example shows how an HMAC can be verified.
-Please note that `mococrw::HMAC::verify()` performs a constant time comparison on the given mac.
+The following example shows how an HMAC is verified.
+Note, `mococrw::HMAC::verify()` performs a constant time comparison on the given mac.
 Do NOT re-calculate the mac and compare it to the given mac on your own.

 ```cpp